MurariSabavath/lightspeed.nvim/README.md

 #### Other quality-of-life features

-* having a choice between automatically jumping to the first match (Sneak-like - default) or allowing for more comfortable target labels (EasyMotion-like)
+* **smart shifting between Sneak/EasyMotion mode** - the plugin automatically jumps to the first match if the remaining matches can be covered by a limited set of "safe" target labels, but stays in place, and switches to an extended, more comfortable label set otherwise
 * flawless **dot-repeat support** for operators (with [repeat.vim](https://github.com/tpope/vim-repeat) installed)
 * skips folds